apache/turbine-fulcrum-build/README.md

      git clone --recurse-submodules https://github.com/apache/turbine-fulcrum-build.git

+If you did a normal clone you have to init the submodules from the root folder with

+    git submodule update --init --recursive

+This will register and clone all submodules in one step.

-To update submodules:
+To update all submodules:

      git pull --recurse-submodules

+or equivalently:

+    git submodule update --init --remote

-To merge and fast-forward
+To init or merge and fast-forward a single module:

+    git submodule update --init --remote <module>

-    git submodule update --remote --merge
+    git submodule update --remote --merge <module>

 ## Documentation